ZerothAngel/FtDScripts/missile/generalmissile.md

 ## Nomenclature ##

-I try to keep the use of certain words consistent in the parameter names.
+I try to keep the use of certain words consistent in the parameter names, regardless of the actual meanings outside of this context.

  * "elevation" &mdash; This is the height above the terrain or sea level.
- * "range" &mdash; The three-dimensional distance between the missile and target.
+ * "range" &mdash; The three-dimensional straight-line distance between the missile and target.
  * "distance" &mdash; The two-dimensional distance between the missile and target.
 Also known as ground distance.
  * "angle" &mdash; Most angle parameters are based on the angle between the missile's velocity and the target vector, i.e. an angle of 0 means heading straight toward the target.